animalat/Coding-Projects/Slot Machine/Question_3_Slot_Machine/README.txt

-Made by: Action (for a school project)
+Made by: Action
+A slot machine program in Processing

 Sounds by: OLG Lottery... the ones that constantly fill a store over and over and over until they are engraved in your head forever.